AmbireTech/adex-protocol/components/market.md

 #### POST /user

 Allows publishers/advertisers to register by providing a signed message.

-Registration is not mandatory - it only serves discovery purposes
+This will work even if you're using an [Identity contract](https://github.com/AdExNetwork/adex-protocol-eth/blob/master/contracts/extra/Identity.sol): in this case you need to provide a signed message which recovers an address that has at least `Transactions` privilege level at time of submission.

+Registration is not mandatory.
+The only purpose here is to signal your intent to be displayed as an advertiser/publisher in the Explorer.

 #### GET /user/list

 Lists registered users

-`?isVerified` - verified users are addresses that have interacted with channels (opened or withdrew from channels)
+`?hasInteracted` - adresses that have interacted with channels (opened or withdrew from channels)

+### stats

+#### GET /stats

+Returns:

+* publisherCount - all the registered publishers where `hasInteracted` is true
+* advertiserCount - all the registered advertisers where `hasInteracted` is true
+* anonPublisherCount - count of all non-registered earners that appear in campaign balance trees (that are not validators)
+* anonAdvertiserCount - count of all non-registered advertisers (creators of campaigns)
+* campaignCount
+* campaignsByStatus: campaigns by status, counted
+* totalSpentFundsByAssetType

+At some point, we may add a method that returns an aggregated list of all ad units found in `campaignSpec` fields of known campaigns.

 ## Internals